sbnguah/MedStatsBook/_book/Analysis-of-categorical-data.md

 ```

-With a p-value less that 0.05 we reject the H0 and conclude that there a
+With a p-value less than 0.05, we reject the H0 and conclude that there a
 significant trend (upward because we know it is) in developing eye changes with
 increasing age.